julianjca/juliancanderson.com/content/blog/now/index.md

 ### Learning
 Currently learning how to learn better.
 The thing that I am currently using now is the [Zettelkasten](http://zettelkasten.de) system.

+### Game
+- Animal Crossing
+- The Legend of Zelda: Breath of the Wild

 <br>

 *Updated: April 21st, 2020*